How Holographic is the Dark Energy? A Spline Nodal reconstruction approach

-The 3-Node reconstruction yields the best statistical performance among all models considered, with an improvement of $\Delta \chi^2_{\Lambda \rm CDM, \; 3\text{-Node}} \sim 12$ over the $\Lambda$CDM scenario and $\Delta \chi^2_{\rm HDE, \; 3\text{-Node}} \sim 20$ for standard HDE.
+The 3-Node reconstruction yields the best statistical performance among all models considered, with an improvement of { p-value=0.0014} over the $\Lambda$CDM scenario.
 As shown in Figure~\ref{fig:triangle_both}, the amplitude parameters gradually shift away from the $\Lambda$CDM limit and the approach values characteristic of the standard HDE model.
-For example, the best-fit values are $f_1=\rm{-} 1.62 _{-0.32}^{+0.50}$, $f_2 = \rm{-}1.84_{-0.56}^{+0.30}$, and $f_3 = \rm{-} 2.45_{-0.80}^{+0.50}$ quoted at 68\% c. l., with $f_3$ being the least constrained due to its association with the highest redshift node.
+For example, the best-fit values are ${f_1=\rm{-} 1.71 _{-0.54}^{+0.32}}$, ${f_2 = \rm{-}1.91_{-0.56}^{+0.30}}$, and ${f_3 = \rm{-} 2.51_{-0.79}^{+0.48}}$ quoted at 68\% c.l., with $f_3$ being the least constrained due to its association with the highest redshift node.
 The corresponding reconstruction of cosmological distances is illustrated in Figure~\ref{fig:distances_unions} (blue contours), where the EoS undergoes a phase transition from quintessence-like to phantom-like behavior at $z \sim 0.25$.
 However, as in the 2-Node case, the constraints weaken at higher redshifts.
 Similar signatures of such transitions in the DE EoS have been discussed in~\cite{Escamilla_2023} for alternative reconstruction techniques, and more recently in~\cite{berti2025reconstructingdarkenergydensity} using DESI BAO data to reconstruct the DE density.
-The improvement in the $\chi^2$ statistic is driven by the increased agreement of the 3-Node model with the observational data, particularly $D_{\rm{M}}(z)/[z\,D_{\rm{H}}(z)]$ and \(D_{\rm v}(z)/(r_{\rm d} z^{2/3})\), as illustrated in Figure \ref{fig:distances_unions}.
-However, according to Jeffrey's scale, Bayesian evidence remains comparable to that of $\Lambda$CDM, suggesting that both models are similarly supported by the data.
+The improvement in the statistic $\chi^2$ is driven by the greater agreement of the 3-Node model with the observational data, particularly $D_{\rm{M}}(z)/[z\,D_{\rm{H}}(z)]$ and \(D_{\rm v}(z)/(r_{\rm d} z^{2/3})\), as illustrated in Figure \ref{fig:distances_unions}. {Moreover, according to Jeffrey's scale, We find significant support for 3-node case over $\Lambda$CDM, consistent with the improved $\chi^2$ and p-value}.

 Although Bayesian evidence improves for models with a higher number of nodes, some notable trends emerge.
 The holographic parameter $c$ is only well constrained in the 0- and 1-Node cases, while in higher-order models, its posterior saturates the prior range.
 Furthermore, models with more nodes tend to favor slightly higher values of both $\Omega_m$ and $h$, although the results remain compatible within the uncertainties.